 Let’s say you’ve just received your paycheck.
-Sure, you can cash the check at your employer’s bank and stuff all those bills in your purse or wallet – or you can deposit it into your checking account at your own bank so no one can mug you on your way home and steal it.
+Sure, you can cash the check at your employer’s bank and stuff all those bills in your purse or wallet – or you can deposit checks into your checking account at your own bank.
+And, you can do this either directly on business days or through direct deposit.

 Checking accounts almost always come with debit cards so you can easily access that money after you deposit it.
 Debit cards work just like credit cards, except you’re not charging the money to pay it back to a lender later with interest.
-Charges you make with a debit card are subtracted from your checking account immediately when you swipe your card at a store or use it at an ATM to withdraw a little cash.
+Charges you make with a debit card are subtracted from your checking account immediately when you swipe your card at a store or use it at an ATM for cash withdrawals.

 Read More: How Does a Debit Card Work?

 You might also have a rent payment coming up, and an electric bill to pay.
 You can write a check on the account to the power company, or you can often pay by a direct debit online.
 Almost all major companies are set up to allow you to simply enter your checking account number and your bank’s routing number and click “pay” or “submit.”
 That’s it.
 You’re done.
 You can let the balance of your paychecks accumulate throughout each month, then write a check to your landlord, too.